Evolutionary-Networking-Designs/IdentityServer4-Modernization/README.md

 ## Bug reports and feature requests
 Please use the [issue tracker](https://github.com/IdentityServer/IdentityServer4/issues) for that.

-You can see a list of our current sponsors [here](https://github.com/IdentityServer/IdentityServer4/blob/main/SPONSORS.md) - and for companies we have some nice advertisement options as well.

 ## Acknowledgements
 IdentityServer4 is built using the following great open source projects and free services: